Welcome to Charles Dickens’ Birthplace Museum

 Comprehensive information for visiting schools and educational programmes regarding Charles Dickens.

-If you would like further information about the Dickens 200 programme and work of the Portsmouth Cultural Services visit this section.
+If you would like further information about the Charles Dickens Birthplace and the work of the Portsmouth Cultural Services visit this section.

 Birthplace Museum Enquiries